Martini and Coupe Glasses

 But there are a couple smaller considerations that you might want to take into account as well.
 It was harder to transport drinks without spilling in the martini glasses than it was to transport them in the coupe glasses; there was nothing to keep the liquid from sloshing over the sides of the martini glasses as we walked with them.
 By contrast, the rims of the coupe glasses curved inward ever so slightly, helping to contain the drinks, so we could more confidently walk 25 feet holding them without spilling.
 If you are concerned about spilling, you might want to stick with a coupe glass.

-Crystal Glasses are More Pleasant to Drink Out of—and Just as Durable
+Crystal Glasses are More Pleasant to Drink Out of—and Still Durable

 That said, if you have a steady hand—or want to develop one—there is at least one good reason besides aesthetics to buy our favorite martini glasses, and that’s their material.
-All good stemware is made from glass, but some is made from a special type of glass called crystal, which is glass that has been strengthened through the addition of special minerals.
-Because crystal is stronger than soda-lime glass (the type of glass most commonly used for housewares), it can be made thinner and lighter in weight.
+All good stemware is made from glass, but some is produced from a special type of glass called crystal, which is glass that has been made with the addition of certain minerals.
+As we learned from James Shackelford, Professor of Chemical Engineering and Materials Science at the University of California, Davis, the primary purpose of these mineral additions is to increase the index of refraction, and thus the sparkle of the glass.
+But as Shackelford and Alexis Clare, Professor of Glass Science at Alfred University, explained, the presence of minerals also makes it easier to blow crystal glass thinner and lighter than conventional soda lime glass (the type of glass most commonly used in housewares).
 And the thinner and lighter the model, the more we liked it.
 For some reason, coupe glasses in the size that we prefer just aren’t made from crystal—they were all made from thicker soda lime.
 But three of the martini glasses were made from crystal.
 Even those of us who didn’t ordinarily like the shape of martini glasses found ourselves drawn to these models.
 The two lightest weighed about 4 ounces each, feeling elegant and airy in our hands as we held them.
 Our favorite, the thinnest, measured just under a millimeter thick at the rim and seemed to almost disappear as we drank from it, allowing us to focus more intently on the cocktail itself.
 By contrast, the soda-lime coupe and martini glasses—most measuring around 2 millimeters thick and weighing between 4.8 and 6.25 ounces—felt a little more rustic, though still perfectly serviceable.

-And, although these crystal martini glasses looked delicate, they were just as durable as the soda-lime glasses, surviving 10 washes—including one after we left the remnants of a drink in each overnight and then scrubbed them (carefully!) with our favorite sponge—without cracking or breaking.
+And, although these crystal martini glasses looked delicate, they were just as durable as the soda-lime glasses, surviving 10 washes—including one after we left the remnants of a drink in each overnight and then scrubbed them (carefully!) with our favorite sponge—without scratching or breaking.
+As Clare explained, the minerals in crystal make it softer than soda lime glass, and thus more resistant to scratches and brittle fracture.
 All the glasses we tested can be put in the dishwasher if they fit in your upper rack and they aren't in any danger of knocking into anything.
 Still, because some of them are so delicate, we decided it was better to hand-wash them.
 When hand-washing them, we were sure to hold the glasses by their bowls, not the stems; there's actually some danger that the stems will snap otherwise.
 (Also, it ensures that the most fragile part of the glass is being handled carefully.)

 We were curious whether the thicker glasses had any advantages when it came to keeping our favorite drinks cold.
 But when we filled each glass with chilled vodka and measured its temperature increase over the course of an hour, we noticed no significant differences between models.